-Even when colour libraries are perfectly matched between machines, sometimes there is not an exact match on the progression and/or tone of the gradients.
-To this end, neoMatch and neoStampa are now also able to also match mid-points on the curve of a colour.
+Even when color libraries are perfectly matched between machines, sometimes there is not an exact match on the progression and/or tone of the gradients.
+To this end, neoMatch and neoStampa are now also able to also match mid-points on the curve of a color.

-The process is quite simple and very similar to how to calibrate a colour library:
+The process is quite simple and very similar to how to calibrate a color library:

-2. We set up neoMatch with the same configuration we would for a colour library.
+- We set up neoMatch with the same configuration we would for a color library.

-5. We export the results (Best RGB or Best LAB) and Import them into the colour library of neoStampa.
+- We export the results (Best RGB or Best LAB) and import them into the color library of neoStampa.

 |For more information, please consult the neoMatch manual on our website.|

-In case of doubt or for further information, please contact Inedit Techical Support.
+In case of doubt or for further information, please contact Inèdit Technical Support.